-Some people use chiropractic therapy for an acute injury or pain recovery.
+Some people use chiropractic care for an acute injury or pain recovery.
 Others utilize the treatment over the course of their lives as a method of preserving wellness or preventing issues.
-No matter who uses chiropractic care, or what type of chiropractor they are seeing, the 3 to 4 phases of the treatment remain generally the same.
+No matter who uses chiropractic care, or what type of chiropractor they are seeing, the phases of chiropractic care remain generally the same.

 Acute or Relief Phase

 A patient will enter an office complaining of pain, stiffness, or general discomfort.
 During this phase, there will be physical therapy, chiropractic adjustments, and probably icing.
 This phase can last days or weeks, with multiple visits within the same week.
 A lot of factors come into play as to how long the treatment may take, including the patient’s age and weight, the length of time the condition has existed, whether or not the patient can avoid aggravating activities and follow the doctor’s advice, the patient’s pain tolerance, and other health issues.1 “Progress is usually rapid” in this phase.2 “Chiropractic care during this phase is started gently, with lighter force techniques.”3

 When the patient feels they can manage normal activities due to pain reduction, pain can return if the patient overdoes it.
 Treatment is still required to stabilize the condition.
 Physical therapy can manage the spasms, and ice therapy may continue.
 Chiropractic adjustments are used to increase spinal mobility.
 There can still be multiple visits a week, or less, and this phase can take weeks to months.4 Nutrition, daily habits, and exercises are often introduced.
 It takes time to prevent a relapse.5